 What interviewers, posters and our running community as a whole forget is that other 99.99% of the population who are out training preparing to do something big will be the next big story.

 They do not target that part of the community.
 If someone has a 4 hour marathon best and goes to some race and runs a 3 hour marathon.

 That should be in headlines!

-How is that any less of an accompishment than some guy running a 2.19 marathon at a california marathon?
+How is that any less of an accomplishment than some guy running a 2.19 marathon at a California marathon?

 Why does the guy running a 2.10 marathon get the attention and the cancer survivor who ran a 2.50 barely gets a mention?
 It’s ridiculous.

 Our society harps on results and wants more and more and more.
 Who defines what ‘results’ really are?

 You are in control, that is why.
 Not the other way around.

 The opening bold statement above was a statement made to me from an individual I consider a friend.

 Do you think had I listened to that guy back when I was a 2.40 something guy that I would have ever run under 2.20…surely not!